YDaiLab/Meta-Signer/README.md

 # Meta-Signer

 Meta-Signer is a machine learning aggregated approach for feature evaluation of metagenomic datasets.
-Random forest, support vector machines, LASSO, multi-layer neural networks, and our novel PopPhy-CNN machine learning frameworks are used to train and evaluate features in a cross-validated fashion.
+Random forest, support vector machines, logistic regression, and multi-layer neural networks.
 Features are then aggregated across models and partitions into a single ranked list of the top *k* features.

 ## Execution: